aldertzomer/RFPlasmid/README.md

 Read specieslist.txt for species specific models.
 We have a general Enterobacteriaceae model instead of a species model.
 All others are species except for the "Bacteria" model which can be used for unknown or metagenomics samples.

+## Systemwide install
-Only if you are a system administrator!
-Include sudo if doing a systemwide install.
+Only if you are a system administrator and you know what you are doing.
 ```
 $ sudo pip3 install rfplasmid
 $ sudo rfplasmid # Should install the databases as well provided all requirements are met